-Lauren Cox took over as manager of Woodland Gardens in 2015.
+Lauren Cox managed Woodland Gardens in 2015 - 2017.
 A native southerner with wanderlust, Lauren settled in Georgia five years ago to begin her farming education.
 After receiving her Masters in Food Culture and Communications from Slow Food University in Italy in 2008, she returned to America in 2011, armed with a yearning to get back to her roots and get her hands dirty.
-She managed Le Tre Lune Farm (Italian for “The Three Moons”), with Luca Caffettani, from 2011 to 2013 and was Assistant Farm Manager of Woodland Gardens in 2014.
-Lauren's goals are to continue spreading the good word of food and the importance of taste education as well as fostering dialogue about sustainable farming practices and the effects it has on local economies and the overall happiness of diverse communities.
-Each year, she can’t wait for the tomatoes to come in, so she can have a mayo and tomato sandwich and of her varying interests, she participates in modern dance and ballet, and at one time played golf and sang opera.
+She managed Le Tre Lune Farm (Italian for “The Three Moons”), with Luca Caffettani, from 2011 to 2013.
+She continued to spreading the good word of food and the importance of taste education along with sustainable farming practices.
+Every spring she can’t wait for the tomatoes to come in, so she can have a mayo and tomato sandwich and of her varying interests, she does modern and Middle Eastern dance, and at one time played golf and sang opera.
 Lauren is an amazing person and Woodland Gardens was lucky to have her contributions.

 Christine White has been involved in the Athens and Atlanta sustainable agriculture scene since graduating from the University of Georgia in 2010.
 Her love for farming began while she was serving at Farm255 (dearly missed but never forgotten!) and volunteering at its own Full Moon Farms.
 In 2012, inspired to learn more about growing food, Christine apprenticed at Serenbe Farms where she learned the great challenges and rewards of farming in the Southeast.
 Post-apprenticeship, Christine returned to Athens to continue her farming journey in one of her favorite towns where the music, yoga, familiar faces and good coffee is a-plenty.
 She is excited to be Lauren’s partner-in- crime here at Woodland Gardens and to carry on the farm’s great tradition of growing and delivering diverse and beautiful veggies to the community.